TVISTAURI6538/WRO-future-engineers---Ttauri/README.md

 # The-Wheels-

 The robot contains high quality rubber wheels with measurements suitable for the robots size and weight.
 The wheels measurements are also great for the ackerman's mechanism.
+These wheels also have bearings in them to make their movement smoother.

-#
+# Robot-functionality

+We have mainly divided the robot's functionality into two main parts, which are :-

+  1) Computer Vision - This is mainly for the obstacle challenge.
+This aspect is controlled by the Raspberry Pi.
+  2) environmental awareness
+  3) obstacle avoidance